 Human genetic behavior is real, including sexual genetics, it’s just that genetics is not determinism.
 For instance, I have had several friends who are married with families, but who later admitted that their sexual orientation was homosexual.
 Some of them chose marriage because of societal pressure to conform.
 But at least one of them told me he did it consciously, because for him a ‘traditional’ family was more important than his sexuality.
 So if someone’s genetic orientation is homosexual, but his intellectual choices are not, that raises a fascinating question: Is he homosexual?
 And is he right, or wrong, to deny his genetics and choose a different path?

-Which is right, prohibiting non-heterosexuality, or enforcing it?
+Which is the better path, prohibiting non-heterosexuality, or enforcing it?
 Until recently, alternate sexual orientations were prohibited in the USA.
 On the other hand, the Spartans mandated homosexuality; adolescents were assigned to a mature man for training in war, and sex.
 (The women, not surprisingly, were frequently lesbian, although to my knowledge this was not enforced.)

 Boys and Girls